How do I become a candidate for the Liberal Party of Canada?

 When can I say that I am a Candidate?

-No person can represent themselves as a Candidate of the Liberal Party until they are officially nominated or acclaimed at a nomination meeting.
+No person can represent themselves as a Candidate of the Liberal Party until they are officially nominated or acclaimed.

 Can I use the Liberal logo in any of my promotional material?